 We're practically drooling over this luscious roasted salmon with pan-fried potatoes, juicy tomatoes, and crisp green beans.
 Talk about a dinner for champions.

-Salmon Fillets, skin-on(ContainsFish/Poisson, Seafood/Fruit de Mer)
+Salmon Fillets(ContainsFish/Poisson, Seafood/Fruit de Mer)

 Salt and Pepper*

-Wash and dry all produce.* Cut potatoes into 1-inch pieces.
-In a large pot, combine potatoes, 1 tsp salt (dbl for 4 ppl) and enough water to cover (approximately 1 inch).
+Before starting, preheat the oven to 425°F. Wash and dry all produce.
+Cut potatoes into 1-inch pieces.
+Combine potatoes, 2 tsp salt and enough water to cover (approx. 1 inch), in a large pot (NOTE: Use the same for 4ppl).
 Cover and bring to a boil over high heat.
 Once boiling, reduce heat to medium.
-Simmer, uncovered, until potatoes are fork-tender, 10-12 min.
-When potatoes are done, drain and return them to the same pot.
+Simmer, uncovered, until fork-tender, 10-12 min.
+Drain and return potatoes to the same pot, off heat.
 Set aside.

-Meanwhile, halve tomatoes.
-Peel, then mince or grate garlic.
+While potatoes cook, halve tomatoes.
 Finely chop 1 tbsp dill (dbl for 4 ppl).
-Cut stems off green beans, if needed.Pat salmon fillets dry with paper towel.
+Trim green beans.
+Peel, then mince or grate garlic.Pat salmon dry with paper towels.

-On a lightly oiled, foil-lined baking sheet, arrange salmon and drizzle each fillet with 1 tsp oil.
+On a lightly oiled, foil-lined baking sheet, arrange the salmon and drizzle over 1 tbsp oil (dbl for 4 ppl).
 Season with salt and pepper.
-Bake in middle of oven, until salmon is opaque in the centre and cooked through, 6-8 min.**
+Roast in middle of oven, until salmon is opaque in the centre and cooked through, 6-8 min.**

-Increase the heat to high then, add 2 tbsp oil (dbl for 4 ppl) and 1 tbsp butter (dbl for 4 ppl) to the same pan.
+Using the same pan, increase the heat to high.
+When hot, add 2 tbsp oil and 1 tbsp butter.
 Add potatoes and press down with a spatula to lightly flatten.
-(TIP: Depending on the size of your pan, you may need to do this in batches.
-Using, 2 tbsp oil and 1 tbsp butter for each batch.)
+(TIP: Depending on the size of your pan, you may need to do this in batches using 2 tbsp oil and 1 tbsp butter for each batch.)
 Cook, until golden-brown and crispy, 2-3 min per side.